Brendon-Mendicino/cstructimpl/README.md

 Contributions are welcome!

-If you’d like to improve `cstructimpl`, please open an issue or submit a pull request on [GitHub](https://github.com/Brendon-Mendicino/cstructimpl).
+If you'd like to improve `cstructimpl`, please open an issue or submit a pull request on [GitHub](https://github.com/Brendon-Mendicino/cstructimpl).

 ---